Ella V. Aldrich Schwing: Professional service and recognition

-Aldirch was active in the American Library Association Junior Members Round Table, including serving on the Committee on Library Information Leaflets.
+Aldrich was active in the American Library Association Junior Members Round Table, including serving on the Committee on Library Information Leaflets.
 In 1936, she was appointed Southwest District Secretary for the Junior section.
 In the main organization, she was Chairman of the ALA Membership Committee during the early 1940s.
 Aldrich was President of the Louisiana Library Association from 1940 to 1941.
 She served on the American Library Association Council from 1946 to 1947 as well as the Library Committee of the World Trade Association.
 She also served as the regional director of the Association of Governing Boards of State Universities and Allied Institutions.
 In 1959, she was State Vice Chairman of the Louisiana Heart Association and established a memorial heart research fund in honor of her late husband, Calvin K Schwing, who died of a heart attack on October 24, 1955.
 She was selected as an associate member of Theta Sigma Phi and named one of five patronesses in the Baton Rouge area at the 1960 Theta Sigma Phi Matrix banquet.

 In 1952, Aldrich was appointed to the Board of Supervisors of Louisiana State University.
 She served early in her term during a controversial debate over a proposed enlargement of Tiger Stadium in 1953.
 Aldrich proposed that the board go on record in favor of allocating funds for a new library instead of the stadium project, which was facing widespread student and faculty opposition, but her motion was unsuccessful.

 Aldrich made several monetary contributions to the university libraries including a $1,000 donation to the Friends of the LSU Libraries in 1963 and a donation of a $25,000 life insurance policy on herself with the main library as the beneficiary.